HSC Model Complaints Handling Procedure (MCHP)

 Our Practice procedure is not able to deal with questions of legal liability or compensation.

-An annual report on complaints will be compiled within the practice.
+An annual report on complaints will be compiled and reviewed within the practice.

 Health and Social CareThis site is brought to you by My Surgery Website